srabin1/CPGC-Paper/README.md

    c) experimentNo, i.e., the experiment number,
    d) delta, i.e., the constant δ ($0 < \delta \leq 1$).

-4. To run the FM executable files for multiple experiments through a batch script use the following commands:
+4. To run the FM executable files for multiple experiments through a batch script use the following steps:
+- update the nodes, density and experiment number in the `fmbatchScript.sh` script for the generated datasets and
+- run the following command ```bash fmbatchScript.sh```.
+- this store the resutls in the `fm_results.csv` in the main directory.

 8. To run the CPGC and Dinitz algorithms executable files for multiple experiments through a batch script use the following commands: